foundata/guidelines/containerfile-style-guide.md

 **Exact-digest releases.** Every security statement binds to a digest.
 A scan of a local tag or a signature over a moving tag can describe different bytes than consumers pull, so the workflow pushes a candidate, verifies the registry-reported digest and promotes by retagging; a rebuild would reopen the gap the gates closed.

 **One scanner stack.** Scanner databases and matching differ by design, so parallel gates yield conflicting findings and duplicated exceptions instead of safety; second opinions stay non-gating.
 Trivy is the default because it also covers the required secret and configuration scanning.
-Registry-side scanning is defense in depth, not the gate, and an empty result does not prove security.
+Registry-side scanning is useful defense in depth but does not replace the release gate, and an empty scan result does not prove an image is secure.
 Trivy's public database has rate-limited busy CI runners: cache it, set `--db-repository` or self-host a mirror, and scan the retained SBOM to keep scheduled rescans cheap.

 **Provenance and signing.** Correct SLSA field names are not trusted provenance; trust comes from a generator running in the release environment under an attested workload identity.
-Keyless signing removes long-lived key custody, and verification must constrain issuer and identity because "signed by somebody" is not a trust statement.
+Keyless signing removes long-lived key custody, and verification must constrain the issuer and identity because a signature alone proves only that someone signed.

 **Formatting and test harness.** No Containerfile formatter has ecosystem authority and Hadolint does not format, so layout is enforced by lint rules and review.
 Testinfra reuses the pytest stack of the [Python style guide](./python-style-guide.md); Goss suits teams preferring one Go binary with YAML assertions.